-A deed does not require consideration (see 'What is a contract?' above) to be valid and enforceable, so deeds are sometimes used where there is no consideration, or it may be open to question.
-Different states and territories may have specific formality requirements for deeds to be valid.
+A deed does not require consideration (see 'What is a contract?' above) to be valid and enforceable, so deeds are sometimes used where there is no consideration, or where the existence of consideration may be open to question.
+The absence of consideration is overcome by the idea that the deed represents a solemn act, that the person signing the deed intends to uphold their promise.

-The lack of consideration is overcome by the idea that the deed is intended by the executing party to be a solemn indication that the person signing the deed really means to uphold their promise.
 An example is when property is given as a gift.
 There is no consideration, so a deed of transfer of ownership is often used.